WilstonOreo/omnidome/README.md

 cmake . -DQT_PATH=/your/path/to/qt

 CMake is looking for Qt in this directory.
+By default, the Qt path is in the home folder.
 DO NOT use the ~ symbol when referring to your home folder, you will need to fully write down the folder name, like /home/cr8tr instead.